PTM-Psi on the Cloud: Methods

-\textbf{Ranking PTM perturbation:} the mean projection onto the first principal component (PC1) for reference \(i\) is given by
+\textbf{Ranking PTM perturbations:} the mean projection onto the first principal component (PC1) for {Sim.}\(i\) is given by

-and measures the PTM perturbations on the conformational ensemble from Ref \#i along the dominant mode of variation relative to those of Ref 0.
-The magnitude \(|\Delta\langle\mathrm{PC1}\rangle_i|\) indicates deviation from the unmodified reference ensemble, and the sign reflects the direction of the shift in collective conformational space.
-References are ranked by $\Delta\langle\mathrm{PC1}\rangle_i$.
+and measures the PTM perturbations on the conformational ensemble from {Sim.}\(i\) along the dominant mode of variation relative to those of {Sim.}0.
+The magnitude \(|\Delta\langle\mathrm{PC1}\rangle_i|\) indicates deviation from the unmodified reference ensemble of {Sim.}0, and the sign reflects the direction of the shift in collective conformational space.
+Simulation systems are ranked by $\Delta\langle\mathrm{PC1}\rangle_i$.

-The \emph{sign} of an eigenvector component from $\langle\mathrm{PC1}\rangle_i$ informs the importance of individual attributed features: a positive score arises with loadings $\ell_k$ in $v_1$ is positive; likewise, negative.
+The \emph{sign} of an eigenvector component from $\langle\mathrm{PC1}\rangle_i$ informs the importance of individual attributed features: a positive score arises from positive loadings $\ell_k$ in $v_1$; likewise, negative.